 1. Use clean utensils and covered containers

-This goes without saying but it is extremely important to practice proper hygiene and maintain cleanliness before, during, and after cooking.
-Make sure you are using clean containers to store your cooked ground beef and using clean utensils to handle it.
+Practicing proper hygiene and maintaining cleanliness before, during, and after cooking is essential.
+Make sure you use clean containers to store your cooked ground beef and clean utensils to handle it.

-Cross-contamination can speed up the spoilage process, and especially if bacteria from raw meat have contaminated your cooked ground beef, it can make you seriously sick.
-Use different containers and utensils for raw meat raw and cooked meat, and use properly covered containers.
+Cross-contamination can speed up the spoilage process, and significantly if bacteria from raw meat have contaminated your cooked ground beef, it can make you seriously sick.
+Use different containers and utensils for raw and cooked meat, and use appropriately covered containers.

-Exposure to oxygen can also cause food to deteriorate faster, and can make them lose moisture more quickly, so using covered containers will preserve your ground beef’s quality for a longer period of time.
+Exposure to oxygen can also cause food to deteriorate faster and can make them lose moisture more quickly, so using covered containers will preserve your ground beef’s quality for a more extended period.

 2. Make sure you cook foods thoroughly to a safe temperature

-Most people think that partially cooking food and storing it to finish later on is okay, but really, this should never be done.
-This is because the bacteria and pathogens that cause sickness are not fully neutralized or killed if you do not cook them up to safe internal temperatures.
+Most people think that partially cooking food and storing it to finish later is okay, but this should never be done.
+The bacteria and pathogens that cause sickness are not fully neutralized or killed if you do not cook them up to safe internal temperatures.

-Storing them in the fridge in this state will allow them to continue to act on the food, and potentially release toxins that can make you sick.
-Some of them will survive and continue to multiply up to a point that even fully cooking them later on cannot kill them anymore.
+Storing them in the fridge in this state will allow them to continue acting on the food, potentially releasing toxins that can make you sick.
+Some of them will survive and continue to multiply until even thoroughly cooking them, later on, cannot kill them anymore.
 Scary, right?

-Even worse, the bacteria can migrate and contaminate all the other food in your fridge, especially if they are stored close to each other.
+Even worse, the bacteria can migrate and contaminate all the other food in your fridge, especially if stored close to each other.

-According to the USDA, the only way that it is acceptable to partially cook meat, for example, in the microwave, is if you will immediately finish it off via another cooking method.
+According to the USDA, the only way that it is acceptable to cook meat, for example, in the microwave partially, is if you will immediately finish it off via another cooking method.
 This way, bacteria do not have time to act and will be neutralized immediately.

 Ground beef must reach a temperature of at least 160°F for it to be safely cooked.
-A meat thermometer will help you to accurately achieve this.
+A meat thermometer will help you to achieve this accurately.

 3. Cool your food properly before storing it in the fridge or freezer

-We know that we should not leave food in the food danger zone for more than 2 hours, but it is also not advisable to stick it in the fridge or freezer right away after cooking.
+We know that we should not leave food in the danger zone for more than 2 hours, but it is also not advisable to stick it in the fridge or freezer immediately after cooking.

-This is because storing hot food right away in your fridge or freezer will raise the temperature inside your fridge or freezer, leaving all your other food vulnerable as well.
+This is because storing hot food immediately in your fridge or freezer will raise the temperature inside your fridge or freezer, leaving all your other food vulnerable.

-The USDA says that cooked food should be cooled down to 70°F within two hours, and further cooled down below 40°F within 4 hours to ensure that it will be safe to eat.
-This two-step cooling process factors in both the safety of the just-cooked food, and the safety of the food inside your fridge or freezer.
+The USDA says that cooked food should be cooled to 70°F within two hours and further cooled below 40°F within 4 hours to ensure it is safe to eat.
+This two-step cooling process factors in the safety of the just-cooked food and the safety of the food inside your fridge or freezer.

 How To Reheat Cooked Ground Beef

-The USDA states that cooked ground beef, and all leftovers for that matter, should always be reheated to a temperature of 165°F.
+The USDA states that cooked ground beef, and all leftovers, should constantly be reheated to a temperature of 165°F.

-Here is how to reheat your ground beef in the microwave, stovetop and the oven:
+Here is how to reheat your ground beef in the microwave, stovetop, and oven:

-- Microwave: Place ground beef in a microwave-safe container with a little bit of water, and then cover it.
+- Microwave: Place ground beef in a microwave-safe container with a little water, then cover it.
 The water will give the beef some moisture and minimize the chances of it drying out.
-The USDA recommends venting the lid in order to let steam escape.
+The USDA recommends venting the lid to let steam escape.

-- Stovetop: Place ground beef on a pan and add some water, broth or sauce.
+- Stovetop: Place ground beef on a pan and add water, broth, or sauce.
 Heat over low heat until it reaches 165°F.

-- Oven: Preheat oven to 350°F, place beef in oven-safe dish, add a little water or stock and then cover with foil.
+- Oven: Preheat oven to 350°F, place beef in an oven-safe dish, add a little water or stock, and then cover with foil.
 Heat for about 10-12 minutes until it reaches 165°F.

-In all three of the methods, it is important that the ground beef reaches the recommended temperature of 165°F. Investing in a meat thermometer allows you to easily determine this, and allows you to safely reheat all kinds of leftovers.
+In all three methods, the ground beef must reach the recommended temperature of 165°F. Investing in a meat thermometer allows you to determine this quickly and allows you to reheat all kinds of leftovers safely.

 How Long Does Cooked Ground Beef Last in The Freezer?

-If let’s say you really can’t finish your cooked ground beef within 4 days, no matter what you do, you can also opt to keep it in the freezer.
+If you can’t finish your cooked ground beef within 4 days, no matter what you do, you can also keep it in the freezer.

-The USDA states that ground beef that has already been cooked will still retain its quality and moisture for up to 3 months when properly stored in the freezer.
+The USDA states that ground beef that has been cooked will retain its quality and moisture for up to 4 months when stored correctly in the freezer.

 While technically they will last longer than that, for best quality, it is recommended to consume it within 3 months.